mjchen-cs/mjchen-cs.github.io/_pages/about.md

 NEWS
 ======
+- May 2025 - 1 papers were accepted by IEEE Transactions on Consumer Electronics.
+Congratulations to M. Chen and W. Xiao！
 - May 2025 - 1 papers were accepted by IEEE Transactions on Intelligent Transportation Systems.
 Congratulations to M. Chen and W. Xiao！
-- May 2025 - 1 papers were accepted by IEEE Transactions on Intelligent Transportation Systems.
+- May 2025 - 1 papers were accepted by IEEE Transactions on Consumer Electronics.
 Congratulations to M. Chen and W. Xiao！
 - April 2025 - 1 papers were accepted by IEEE Transactionson Mobile Computing.
 Congratulations to M. Chen.

 SELECTED PUBLICATIONS